QuackTheBigDuck/ZiplineBot/README.md

 - Max Drawdown: ~12%
 - Cumulative Return: +27% (3-month simulated test)

-> ⚠️ Note: This is a **sanitized academic version** of a real bot I deployed at 16, later sold privately.
-Live trading logic, API keys, and trading signals have been removed for security reasons.
+> ⚠️ **Note**: This is a **public academic version** of a proprietary bot that was sold privately.
+Live trading logic, sensitive models, and signal infrastructure have been removed or redacted to protect IP.

 ## 📚 Lessons Learned